didomi/react/README.md

 ### Configuration object (Optional)

+The notice is usually configured through the Didomi Console.
+If you choose to manage the configuration via a configuration object, the `config` prop allows you to pass configuration options that override the configuration from the Console and is optional.

 This is the structure of the configuration object passed to the `config` prop.
 For more information, please visit our [SDK documentation](https://developers.didomi.io/cmp/web-sdk/getting-started).

 ```js